 I’ve gotta say this little dormer area has now become one of my favorite parts of this DIY closet renovation.
 It had been completely wasted space, as you can see below in the BEFORE SHOT:

 And now, it’s a pretty and functional place for a little floating vanity table,

 as well as another awesome spot for storing my favorite shoes,

 the clear acrylic purse holders are something I’ve gotta admit I’m particularly proud of.

-GUESS what they are??!!
-Medical file holders.
-Yes…like the kind you see at your doctor’s office.
+Guess what they are!
+You’ll never guess (at least I don’t think you will).
+They are medical file holders.
+Yes…the kind you see at your doctor’s office.
 They’re inexpensive, and work GREAT for storing and showcasing purses!

-I’d choose closet again, and again, and again.
+I’d choose the closet again, and again, and again.
+Hands down, no debate.